Articles , Cases , Glossary

 How to Use the Power of Mascots in Branding and UI Design

-Creating a product or designing a particular message for people, we strive to make it as human-centered as possible.
-One of the ways to support effective communication between users and products is creating a good mascot.
-Let’s check what are its benefits and how it can support the design of user interfaces and enhance branding.
+When creating a product or designing a message for people, we strive to make it as human-centered as possible.
+One way to support effective communication between users and products is to create a strong mascot.
+Let’s check its benefits and how it can help with user interface design and enhance branding.

 mascot in design illustration tubik studio